 THEN Access is Based on the authentication form of the previous dropdown list, use this one to establish whether the condition allows or denies access.
-AND Establish the user session with
+Establish the user session with

 Select A password or Any factor used to meet the Authentication Policy requirements.

 Multifactor authentication (MFA) is

 Indicate whether multifactor authentication is required.
 Note the following conditions:

 Users will be prompted for MFA

 This option appears when you select Required for the Multifactor authentication (MFA) is option.
-If users are required to use multifactor authentication, indicate when they are prompted to use it:
+If users are required to use multifactor authentication, indicate when they're prompted to use it:

 - At every sign in: Users are challenged for multifactor authentication every time they sign in to Okta.
 This option is suitable for use with behavior conditions, which detect high-risk sign-in events.

 - When signing in with a new device cookie: Users are challenged for multifactor authentication whenever they attempt to sign in with a new device, or if the cookie has been removed from their existing device.
-Because it allows users to bypass MFA if they appear to be signing in from the same device (based on a browser cookie), it's only appropriate for low-risk, low-assurance use cases.
+Because it allows users to bypass MFA if they appear to be signing in from the same device (based on a browser cookie), it's only appropriate for low-risk use cases.
 It shouldn't be used with behavior conditions.

 - After MFA lifetime expires for the device cookie: Users are challenged for multifactor authentication when they attempt to sign in after the MFA lifetime period has expired.
-You can set both MFA lifetime and a session lifetime, but be aware that MFA lifetime is only enforced when a new session is created or if the user changes devices.
+You can set both MFA lifetime and a session lifetime, but MFA lifetime is only enforced when a new session is created or if the user changes devices.